 100% Money-Back Guaranteed!
 Get Started Today >>>

 With 123DivorceMe you complete ALL the required Tennessee specific forms and Marital Settlement Agreement online yourself without the cost of a lawyer.
-In less than 1 hour you can have your completed divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
-Instantly print your completed paperwork from your own computer, sign, and file for divorce today.
+In less than 1 hour you can have your completed Tennessee divorce forms ready for signing, addressing property/debt division, custody, support, name changes, and more.
+Instantly print your completed divorce paperwork online from your own computer, sign, and file for divorce today.

 Residency Requirements: 6 months

 Where to File: County in which the Petitioner or Respondent resides

 No-Fault Grounds: Irreconcilable Differences, Living Separate and Apart

 Court Title: In the (Circuit or Chancery) Court of ( ) County, Tennessee

 You or your spouse must meet the Tennessee residency requirements for the Court to have jurisdiction of your case.
 The requirements before filing your Petition for Divorce (the document that initiates your divorce) are as follows:

 The spouse seeking divorce must have been a resident of Tennessee when the grounds for divorce arose.
 If the grounds for divorce arose outside of Tennessee and the petitioner resided outside of Tennessee, either spouse must have been a resident for 6 months prior to filing.
 The divorce may be filed for in any of the following counties; (1) the county in which both spouses lived at the time of their separation; (2) the county in which the respondent lives if he or she is a resident of Tennessee; or (3) the county in which the petitioner lives if the respondent is a non-resident of Tennessee.